myersg86/digitalocean-x2go-ubuntu-1804/do-x2go-ubuntumate1804.md

 ### Introduction

-In this guide, you will learn how to install and configure an remotely accessible Linux desktop environment on a Digital Ocean Ubuntu 18.04 Droplet.
+In this guide, you will learn how to install and configure a remotely accessible Linux desktop environment on a Digital Ocean Ubuntu 18.04 Droplet.

 Your droplet will have many same utilities and functionality as having an Ubuntu Mate Desktop Installation on a physical computer, except it lives on DigitalOcean servers and is accessible from anywhere that you have internet access.

 The typical solution to interacting with a GUI( graphical user interface) on a remote Linux desktop is Virtual Network Computing (VNC).
-Unfortunately, VNC connections can be sluggish or unresponsive and most VNC server packages available require significant tweaking to run them securely on the internet.
-X2Go was created as a solution to this problem.
+However, VNC connections can be sluggish or unresponsive and often have default settings that create security concerns when made accessible over the internet.

+For situations in which you'd like to remotely access a full Linux desktop with a GUI interface, X2Go is a great solution..

 X2Go works with your existing SSH daemon, encrypting all traffic between the client and the server while relying on the same well-tested and secure mechanism of authentication.

-X2Go either avoids or optimizes the most latency-intensive parts of X-forwarding without complex manual configuration, it and sends only compressed updates back and forth.
+It either avoids or optimizes the most latency-intensive parts of X-forwarding safely and without complex manual configuration.

-Simply put, X2Go compresses and optimizes the stuff the updates sent back and forth to a point where it seems just as responsive as if you had your monitor plugged directly into your droplet server.
+Simply put, X2Go compresses and optimizes the stuff the updates sent back and forth to a point where it seems just as responsive as if you had your monitor plugged into your droplet server.

  Such a setup is useful when: